-August Art Exhibits will be artists Ellen Blonder and Melinda May in Theatre Gallery and Cynthia Jensen in Crescendo Gallery
+Throckmorton Theatre’s August Art Exhibit features artists Ellen Blonder and Melinda May in the Main Theatre Gallery and artist Cynthia Jensen in the Crescendo Gallery.

 Ellen Blonder, Artist Statement